 - Shareholders are restricted from making more than 3 "round trips" into or out of each Fund in any one-year period.
 If, to the knowledge of the Funds, a shareholder exceeds this amount, the Funds and/or their service providers may, at their discretion, seek to reject any additional purchase or exchange orders.
-The Funds define a "round trip" as a purchase into a Fund, followed by a subsequent redemption out of the Fund, of an amount the Adviser reasonably believes would be harmful or disruptive to the Fund. - The Cambiar International Equity Fund, the Cambiar Small Cap Fund, and the Cambiar SMID Fund each assess a redemption fee of 2.00% on redemptions (including exchanges) by shareholders of Fund shares held for less than 90 days, and the Cambiar International Small Cap Fund charges a 2.00% redemption fee on redemptions (including exchanges) of shares that have been held for less than 180 days (all Redemption Fees subject to certain exceptions as discussed in "Redemption Fees"). - Each Fund reserves the right to reject any purchase or exchange request by any investor or group of investors for any reason without prior notice, including, in particular, if the Fund or the Adviser reasonably believes that the trading activity would be harmful or disruptive to the Fund.
+The Funds define a "round trip" as a purchase into a Fund, followed by a subsequent redemption out of the Fund, of an amount the Adviser reasonably believes would be harmful or disruptive to the Fund. - The Cambiar International Equity Fund, the Cambiar Small Cap Fund, and the Cambiar SMID Fund each assess a redemption fee of 2.00% on redemptions (including exchanges) by shareholders of Fund shares held for less than 90 days (assessment of redemption fees are subject to certain exceptions, as discussed in "Redemption Fees"). - Each Fund reserves the right to reject any purchase or exchange request by any investor or group of investors for any reason without prior notice, including, in particular, if the Fund or the Adviser reasonably believes that the trading activity would be harmful or disruptive to the Fund.